Quezon, Bukidnon: Barangays

-Drainage/Water Systems
+Quezon is politically subdivided into 31 barangays.
+Each barangay consists of puroks while some have sitios.

+Drainage/water systems

 The biggest body of water found in the municipality is the Pulangui River.
 This is one of the exit paths of drainage systems in urban areas to prevent stagnation of waters during heavy rain.

 Boxed Culverts, ripraps and other structures are constructed over and around river crossings in so that the people can safely traverse places around bodies of water and communities are kept safe from flashfloods even when the river levels rise due to natural weather phenomena.
 These solutions contribute to a fairly dry and safe municipality.

 Climate

 The Philippine Atmospheric Geographical and Astronomical Service Administration (PAGASA) classified the climate of Quezon into the category of the first type.
 The dry and wet seasons are pronounced throughout the year.
 The warmest months are February, March and April.
 The rainy months are June, July, August and September.
-It is on the month of January that Quezon populace experience the coldest nights.
+It is in the month of January that Quezon populace experience the coldest nights.